ARISE-Initiative/robomimic/docs/introduction/getting_started.md

 # Getting Started

 ## Running experiments
-Let's start with a quick tutorial on how to download datasets and run experiments.
+We begin with a quick tutorial on how to download datasets and run experiments.

 Before beginning, make sure you are at the base repo path:
 ```sh